What Is eSSVI?

 where k is log-moneyness (log(K/F)), theta is the at-the-money total variance, phi(theta) is a parametric function of ATM variance controlling smile curvature, and rho is the smile asymmetry (correlation-like parameter).
 Two key extensions over the original SSVI (Gatheral 2004) make eSSVI fit better:

-Why eSSVI Matters
+Why Does eSSVI Matter?

 Three reasons eSSVI is the institutional choice for full-surface fitting:

-How eSSVI Is Calibrated
+How Is eSSVI Calibrated?

 Calibration finds the parameter values (theta_grid, phi_params, rho) that minimize the squared distance between observed and modeled implied volatilities across all listed (strike, expiration) pairs, subject to no-arbitrage constraints.
 Practical fitting: